eriksulymosi/geojson/USAGE.md

 #### Specifying a Bounding Box

-All GeoJson constructors support `BoundingBox` and `CoordinateReferenceSystem` objects as optional arguments beyond those explicitly listed in their prototype.
+All GeoJson constructors support `BoundingBox` objects as optional arguments beyond those explicitly listed in their prototype.
 These objects may appear in any order *after* the explicit arguments.

 ```php
 $box = new \GeoJson\BoundingBox([-180, -90, 180, 90]);